Dependence on a collection of Poisson random variables: Numerical analysis

 \section{Numerical analysis}

 Unfortunately maternal mortality is still an important public health problem in Mexico.
-According to the World Health Organization maternal mortality is defined as a death from preventable causes related to pregnancy and childbirth.
+According to the World Health Organization, maternal mortality is defined as a death from preventable causes related to pregnancy and childbirth.
 The Mexican National Institute of Geography and Statistics reports the annual number of maternal deaths for the 32 political states of Mexico (https://www.inegi.org.mx/sistemas/olap/proyectos/bd/continuas/mor\-ta\-li\-dad/mortalidadgeneral.asp).
 Information is available from 1990 until 2018, that is, a total of $T=29$ years.
+This dataset is provided as a supplementary material.

+Along available years, the states with the smallest number of deaths are, Baja California Sur and Colima, with an average of 3.4 and 3.5 deaths per year, respectively.
+On the opposite extreme, the states with the largest number of deaths are CDMX (Mexico City) and the State of Mexico, with an average of 147 and 139 deaths across the states.
+It is not surprising that the states with the smallest and largest number of deaths correspond to the least and the most populated states, respectively.
+On the other hand, across states, 2018 is the year with the smallest number of deaths, with and average of 28, and 1990 is the year with the largest number of deaths, with ad average of 46.
+This suggests an overall reduction in the number of deaths along years.